Skip to main content

 A customer is only able to reject or reverse the full amount of a single payment and the cancellation of a single payment will not affect any future payments.
 The customer will notice the refunded amount as credit in the following month’s payment summary, however it may be shown against the original charge date.

 A merchant is unable to directly dispute a rejection/reversal initiated in this way.
-Any funds that need to be refunded are processed automatically by Nets, who will send a request to the merchant’s bank and the merchant will be notified of the rejection/reversal via the 0602 file from Nets.
+Any funds that need to be refunded are processed automatically by Mastercard Payment Services, who will send a request to the merchant’s bank and the merchant will be notified of the rejection/reversal via the 0602 file from Mastercard Payment Services.

 However, if the customer has unfairly rejected or reversed the payment, the merchant can re-charge the customer in the following month.
 If the customer rejects or reverses this second attempt then the merchant must ask the customer to pay via an alternative method (e.g. via an invoice).